civicrm/civicrm-buildkit/doc/download-ubuntu.md

  * When executing the above command, you should *not* run as `root`.
 However, you *should* have `sudo` permissions.
  * The `--full` option is *very opinionated*; it specifically installs `php`, `apache`, and `mysql` (rather than `hvm`, `nginx`, `lighttpd`, or `percona`).
 If you try to mix `--full` with alternative systems, then expect conflicts.
+ * If you use the Ubuntu feature for "encrypted home directories", then don't put buildkit in `~/buildkit`.
+Consider `/opt/buildkit`, `/srv/buildkit`, or some other location that remains available during reboot.